shmercer/writeAlizer/README.md

 writeAlizer is not yet available on CRAN.
 To install writeAlizer in R, first make sure that the package *devtools* is installed in R

     install.packages("devtools")
-With *devtools* installed, you can install writeAlizer from this Github repository.
+With *devtools* installed, you can install writeAlizer in R directly from this Github repository.

     devtools::install_github("shmercer/writeAlizer")